 The female city elf gets one of these in her origin.
-The other elves in the alienage make comments about the character's infamous martial training from her mother.
+The other elves in the Alienage make comments about the character's infamous martial training, which she received from her mother.
 When cornered by two guards intending to rape the character, now unarmed and in a jail cell, and possibly just wearing her wedding dress...her cousin comes in with a sword.
 It looks like he's going to try and pull a Big Damn Heroes moment and get slaughtered.
 Then he leans down and slides the sword to you.
 The guards' comment?
 "Oh, sod."
 Utterly badass, and the game's barely started.

 A few other scenes during this origin make all the ass-whupping so much more badass.
 Walking in on a guard who murdered your betrothed who sneers at you and says he's going to show you "how men fight" and then beheading him a few seconds later is utterly satisfying.
 Then when you confront Vaughn, one of his cronies will mock you, only to have Vaughn shut him up by pointing out that "They're covered in enough blood to fill a tub!"
 Afterward, when the city guards come to the Alienage to arrest you, the leader will declare that "The Arl's son lies dead in a river of blood that runs through the entire palace!"
 Lines like that really drive home both the magnitude of your actions and just how utterly badass you were in the first twenty minutes of the game.

 Notice how the origins that begin the character at the lowest of the low also let them rock?
-The City Elf gets to hear the ruler of his/her city bargain for his life, and may enjoy the opportunity to cut his nuts off.
-The casteless starts as a vocational scumbag with a crapsack lifestyle, an abusive mother, a whore sister and an equally scummy buddy, but comes out a champion, massively pissing off the collective ruling class who, because of Duncan, can't do a thing about it!
-The ancestors smile on me, you think?
-My ancestors are laughing their asses off!
+The City Elf gets to hear the ruler of his/her city bargain for his life, and may enjoy the opportunity to cut him down.
+The casteless starts as a vocational scumbag with a crapsack lifestyle, an abusive mother, a sweet sister forced to be a Gold Digger, and an equally scummy buddy, but comes out a champion, massively pissing off the collective ruling class who, because of Duncan, can't do a thing about it.

 Human Noble: You lie Howe!
 To yourself most of all.
 I am a Grey Warden!